-Motukiore Island is a 5-ha recreation reserve.
-Mature poutukawa trees are sprinkled amongst the grassy paddocks, and the birdlife is abundant around Motukiore Island.
+Motukiore Island is a 5 ha recreation reserve.
+Mature pōhutukawa trees surround the shoreline and the birdlife is abundant around the Island.
 Terns and oystercatchers are frequent visitors.

 Maori occupation of the island is evidenced in the form of the impressive terraced Maori pa at the southern end.

 The Pa consists of a series of artificially levelled earthen terraces rising up the slope to a central tihi or platform at the summit.
 Typically, whare or houses would have been built on the terraces, along with associated structures like cook houses, drying racks for seafood and storage for fishing and gardening equipment.

 The pa was defended by the slopes of the hill itself, probably augmented by wooden palisades and the two defensive ditch and bank features still visible on the ridge below the terraces.

 Below the pa, the flats may have been gardened, and gardening may also have taken place on the nearby mainland.
 The gathering of fish and shellfish and the importance of marine resources to Maori is evident by the thick layer of midden or cooking refuse which rings the foreshore of the island.